tripleee/SmokeDetector-wiki/Home.md

  - If you're looking for **guidance on feeding back to SmokeDetector**, read [Feedback Guidance](https://github.com/Charcoal-SE/SmokeDetector/wiki/Feedback-Guidance).

+ - If you want to know **when it is appropriate to blacklist a website**, check out [Guidance for Blacklisting Websites](https://github.com/Charcoal-SE/SmokeDetector/wiki/Guidance-for-Blacklisting-Websites).

 ###Developer information

  - For information on **how to write a new check for spam**, see [Docs: Creating new spam checks](https://github.com/Charcoal-SE/SmokeDetector/wiki/Docs:-Creating-new-spam-checks).